-12.3 Global Comparisons
+Global Comparisons

 In the first part of this lab exercise, you will look at the planets in a global sense, by comparing the largest structures on the terrestrial planets.
-Note that Mercury has only been visited by a single space craft (Mariner 10) way back in 1974.
-So, we do not have the same quality of data for that planet-but new data will soon be coming from the Messenger spacecraft!
+Note that Mercury has recently been visited by the Messenger spacecraft.
+Much new data has recently become available, but we do not yet have the same type of plots for Mercury as we do for the other planets.

 Exercise #1: At station #1 you will find images of Mercury, Venus, the Earth, the Moon, and Mars.
-The images for Venus and the Earth are in a false color to help emphasize different features, while the image of Mars is in "true color".
+The images for Mercury, Venus and the Earth and Moon are in a "false color" to help emphasize different types of rocks or large-scale structures.
+The image of Mars, however, is in "true color".